 On November 24, 2015 we acquired Pericom Semiconductor Corporation.
 Pericom designs, develops and markets high-performance integrated circuits ("ICs") and frequency control products ("FCPs") used in many of today's advanced electronic systems.
 ICs include functions that support the connectivity, timing and signal conditioning of high-speed parallel and serial protocols that transfer data among a system's microprocessor, memory and various peripherals, such as displays and monitors, and between interconnected systems.
 FCPs are electronic components that provide frequency references such as crystals and oscillators for computer, communication and consumer electronic products.
-Analog, digital and mixed-signal ICs, together with FCPs enable higher system bandwidth and signal quality, resulting in better operating reliability, signal integrity, and lower overall system cost in applications such as notebook computers, servers, network switches and routers, storage area networks, digital TVs, cell phones, GPS and digital media players.
-Analog, digital TVs, cell phones, GPS and digital media players.
+Analog, digital and mixed-signal ICs, together with FCPs enable higher system bandwidth and signal quality, resulting in better operating reliability, signal integrity, and lower overall system cost in applications such as notebook computers, servers, network switches and routers, servers, network switches and routers, servers, network, digital TVs, cell phones, GPS and digital media players.